How to launch your Application-specific blockchain: A complete guide

 1. Deciding a build approach

 The first step is to brainstorm how you want to build your application specific blockchain.
-As we discussed earlier, you can leverage the existing chains like Avalanche Subnet and Polygon Supernets, or else, you have the option to design an ecosystem from scratch using frameworks like Substrate and Cosmos.
+As we discussed earlier, you can leverage the existing chains like Avalanche L1 (Formerly known as Subnets) and Polygon Supernets, or else, you have the option to design an ecosystem from scratch using frameworks like Substrate and Cosmos.
 Analysis for this can be done on parameters such as your blockchain’s desired architecture, token model, scalability (TPS), validator requirements and smart contract specifications.

 Once this is done, we can move on to the next step.